-How to Install or Replace Accessories In Your PC
+How to Install and Replace Components In Your Desktop PC

-This chapter explains in detail how to install accessories, such as extra memory, accessory boards, and additional disk drives, in your PC.
+This chapter explains in detail how to install accessories, such as extra memory, accessory boards, and additional drives, in your PC.
 For information about supported accessories, refer to HP's web site www.hp.com/go/vectraaccessories.

-2 How to Install or Replace Accessories In Your PC Before Starting
+2 How to Install and Replace Components In Your Desktop PC Before Starting

-Before Starting Read this section before replacing any components.
-WARNING For your safety, never remove the PC's cover without first removing the power cord from the power outlet, and any connection to a telecommunication network.
+Before Starting Read this section before installing any accessories.
+WARNING For your safety, never remove the PC's cover without first removing the power cord from the power outlet and any connection to a telecommunication network.
 Always replace the cover before switching the PC on again.
+To avoid electric shock and harm to your eyes by laser light, do not open the laser module.
+The laser module should be serviced by service personnel only.
+Do not attempt to make any adjustment to the laser unit.
+Refer to the label on the CD-ROM drive for power requirements and wavelength.
+This product is a class 1 laser product.
 CAUTION Static electricity can damage electronic components.
 Turn all equipment OFF.
 Don't let your clothes touch the accessory.
 To equalize the static electricity, rest the accessory bag on top of the PC while you are removing the accessory from the bag.
 Handle the accessory as little as possible and with care.

-Removing and Replacing the Cover & Front Panel
+Removing the Cover

-- Removing the Cover Before removing the cover, switch off the monitor and PC, disconnect all power cords and any telecommunication cables.
-If necessary, unlock the cover at the rear of the PC. - 1 Unfasten the thumb screw at the rear of the PC, open the rear latches and slide the cover backwards to remove it. - 2 If replacing the fan, remove the front panel.
+- 1 Switch off the monitor and PC, disconnect all power cords and any telecommunication cables. - 2 If necessary, unlock the cover (with the key) at the rear of the PC. - 3 Open the rear catches \bullet and remove the cover \bullet .

+4 Remove the front panel.

-Replacing the Cover Before replacing the cover, ensure that all internal cables are properly connected and safely routed.
+Replacing the Cover

+- 1 Ensure that all internal cables are properly connected and safely routed. - 2 Replace the front panel.